Our Simple 9-Step Estate Planning Checklist from The Postage for 2021

 8. Collect Your Paperwork

 At this juncture, we’ve talked about several separate bits of information.
-Now it’s time to store your documents into a single location.
+Now it’s time to store your documents in a single location.
 Not only does this help you in the present in times of an emergency, but it ensures that your loved ones and representatives can find everything when the time arrives.
 You’ll need all of the following:

 - Everything listed above – last will and testament, living will, DNR, POLST, end-of-life plan, etc.